 The Harbor on the mainland, Porto Marghera, with its huge industrial area, expanded and new factories were constructed on a daily basis.
 For the construction and even more so for the production, they needed water.
 And the water was taken from the soil… the groundwater.
 This lowered the levels and all of the surrounding lands paid the consequences.
 Venice started sinking more and when the subsidence reached ten times the one we have today, someone had to do something about it.
 In 1969 it was 14 millimeters per year.

-So new regulations where instituted and violations where prosecuted.
-Then new water pipelines where constructed, and Venice actually re-bounced.
+So new regulations were instituted and violations were prosecuted.
+Then new water pipelines were constructed, and Venice actually re-bounced.
 In 1975 the city rose almost 20 millimeters.
 After that, the subsidence has stabilized.
 Although recent studies conducted by INGV suggest that natural subsidence could be as much as three times bigger than previously thought.

 The eustatism, the rising sea level.
-Globally this figure used to be 3,2 millimeters per year (NOAA), but according to the IPCC-report of the 24th of September 2019, it’s now 4 mm/ year.
+Globally this figure used to be 3,2 millimeters per year (NOAA), but according to the IPCC report of the 24th of September 2019, it’s now 4 mm/ year.
 In the Adriatic Sea, it’s a little less but when you think of it, it’s all really just one big bowl of water.
 If levels rise in the Atlantic and the Pacific it’s just a matter of time before the water flows into the Mediterranean.
-IPCC (Intergovernmental Panel on Climate Change) estimates a rise of sea level globally of 1,1 meter at 2100, still according to the report 2019.09.24.
+IPCC (Intergovernmental Panel on Climate Change) estimates a rise of sea level globally of 1,1 meters by 2100, still according to the report 2019.09.24.

-Well, at 1,1 meter higher sea level…. it doesn’t really matter if Venice is sinking or not.
+Well, at a 1,1 meter higher sea level…. it doesn’t really matter if Venice is sinking or not.
 It will be gone anyway.

 And so a solution is at hand.